acryldata/datahub-cloudformation/Ingestion/README.md

     - ExecutorId: unique executor id
     - To use existing datahub access token from AWS secrets manager, fillout below
         - ExistingDataHubAccessTokenSecretArn
+    - To use existing secrets from AWS secrets manager, fillout below
+        - OptionalSecrets
     - To use datahub access token directly, fillout below
         - DataHubAccessToken (it will create secret in secrets manager and use it)